astralfrontier/astralfrontier-wiki/recent-playtests-sv-and-cn.md

 ---
-title: 'Recent Playtests: SV and CN'
+title: "Recent Playtests: SV and CN"
+description: "Recent Playtests: SV and CN"
+published: true
-date: 2019-01-23 00:05:37
+date: &a1 2019-01-23T00:05:37.000Z
-categories:
-  - Roleplaying
-tags:
-  - playtest
-  - scum and villainy
+tags: playtest, scum and villainy, champions now, Roleplaying
-  - champions now
+editor: markdown
+dateCreated: *a1
 ---

 I've been trying out two new (for me) games lately: Scum and Villainy, and Champions Now.
 How's that been working out?